WALKING WITH GOD

 The second goat, so to speak, has begun today.
 God is requiring each of us Christians, as we become aware of our sins, to confess them and renounce them as fit only for the Lake of Fire.
 When we do this, our sins are removed from us, just as the scapegoat was sent away from the camp of Israel.

 Without the removal of sin, the forgiveness of our guilt does not at all accomplish God’s purpose in the atonement.
 What good is it to God if our sins are forgiven?
 It is the removal of our sins that makes it possible for us to inherit God’s Kingdom.

 We rejoice in forgiveness.
 God rejoices in forgiveness and then in deliverance—the removal of the sin from our personality.

 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 (I John 1:9)

-In conclusion let me say that if we press forward to grasp that for which we have been grasped, which is to be filled with all the fullness of God as a member of the royal priesthood; if that is true, when the Lord Jesus returns to earth He will raise us from the dead, or change us into immortality if we are to be living on the earth at that time.
+In conclusion, let me say that we must press forward to grasp that for which we have been grasped, which is to be filled with all the fullness of God as a member of the royal priesthood.
+If we do so, then when the Lord Jesus returns to earth, He will raise us from the dead, or change us into immortality if we are still living on the earth.